b-beam-bab/DavidProtocol/README.md

 # DavidProtocol

-This is a project made in ETHGlobal Bangkok 2024.
-The frontend code is here https://github.com/b-beam-bab/frontend.
+This is a project made in ETHGlobal Bangkok 2024

 ## Description